konapun/vacuumline.nvim/README.md

     * [Scroll](#scroll)

 ## Install
-The goal of vacuumline is just to expose a galaxyline configuration and thus requires galaxyline and its dependencies:
+The goal of vacuumline is just to expose a configuration for either galaxyline or lualine and thus requires one of the two and its dependencies:

 ### vim-plug
+#### Using galaxyline
 ```vim
 Plug 'konapun/vacuumline.nvim'
 Plug 'glepnir/galaxyline.nvim', {'branch': 'main'}